Best Apps for Finding Free Campsites in 2026

 Does Walmart still allow RV overnight parking?

-Walmart’s corporate policy permits overnight RV parking, but individual stores increasingly prohibit it due to local ordinances and management decisions.
+Walmart does not publish a formal company-wide overnight RV parking policy.
+Some locations allow it; many do not.
+Availability depends on the individual store manager and local ordinances.
 Confirm with the store manager when you arrive.
 For state-specific details, see our Walmart overnight RV parking guide.

 What happened to FreeRoam app?

-FreeRoam shut down in 2024.
+FreeRoam is no longer available.
+The service shut down and the app was removed from app stores.
 KampTrail was built in part to fill that gap, using verified federal campsite data from the Recreation.gov RIDB API rather than user-submitted content.
 It’s free, and the campsite and water station counts update as the federal database updates.